top of page

 Low probability of adult horned animals getting stuck.

-Miniature horned goat/ sheep and newborns may get 'stuck', so diligence is still required.
+Miniature horned goats and newborns may still get stuck.

 No Climb (2"x4")